kremzli/InsecureBlue/README.md

 # InsecureBlue

-Unofficial [SecureBlue](https://github.com/secureblue/secureblue) kinoite-nvidia-laptop-userns with hardened malloc disabled and other preferences
+Unofficial [SecureBlue](https://github.com/secureblue/secureblue) kinoite-asus-nvidia-userns-hardened with hardened malloc disabled and other preferences
 (Not really insecure)

 ## Installation